maxwellt7/sovereign-self-2/USE_RAILWAY_DASHBOARD.md

-# 🎯 Easiest Way: Use Railway Dashboard
+railway shell# 🎯 Easiest Way: Use Railway Dashboard

 The CLI commands are having issues.
 Use the web interface instead - it's much easier!